CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-1/Self-Paced Materials/1_The Digital Services Landscape.md

 ### Ways of Understanding

-Thinking of technology as a three-layered cake, is one way to understand the how digital works.
+Thinking of technology as a three-layered cake is one way to understand how digital services work.
 This is just one effort to define the technology stack.
 Play 8 of the CIO Playbook - [Choose a modern technology stack](https://playbook.usds.gov/#play8) - has a more specific, technical definition.
 There are many others, which a quick search will highlight.

 Another metaphor for understanding technology is that of building blocks, such as Lego.
 [GovStack](https://govstack.global/) is a global initiative to define specifications for [reusable blocks of technology](https://specs.govstack.global/) which can be reused to build more robust and cost-effective government services.